Mount Morning

 The volcano was initially active during the Miocene and erupted in two separate stages with a hiatus in between.
 The older stage has a different chemical composition than the recent one and is heavily eroded by glaciers.
-The most recent parasitic vents were active about 20,000 years ago and the volcano could erupt again.
+The most recent parasitic vents were active about 20,000 years ago, and the volcano could erupt again.

 Geography and geomorphology

 Mount Morning lies in Victoria Land, about 100 km from Ross Island and at the foot of the Transantarctic Mountains.
 The Koettlitz Glacier runs along the northwestern foot of Mount Morning and separates it from the Royal Society Range 25 km away.
 Mount Discovery lies next to Mount Morning and is separated from it by the Discovery Glacier.
-The volcano was originally described in the early to middle 20th century, before more detailed analyses took place in the 1970s, 1980s and 2000s.
+The volcano was originally described in the early to middle 20th century, before more detailed analyses took place in the 1970s, 1980s, and 2000s.
+The climate in the area is polar, although parts of the ice melt in the sunshine during summer.